Climate au Canada

 Climate Change Impacts in Canada

 The impact of climate change is a hot topic around the world, and Canada is no exception.
 According to an Environment Canada report published in 2022, global warming has averaged 1.9°C since 1948, twice as fast as on the rest of the planet.
 The resulting impacts are numerous, notably on the health and safety of the population (respiratory and cardiovascular problems due to an increase in the number and duration of heat waves, or increased air pollution).
-Some plant and animal species could disappear and others move further north, while exotic or harmful species have already made their appearance, as shown by the rapid spread of Lyme disease-carrying ticks in the south of the country.
+Some plant and animal species could disappear and others move further north, while exotic or harmful species have already appeared, as witnessed by the rapid spread of Lyme disease-carrying ticks in the south of the country.
 Rising sea levels, shrinking ice cover - particularly in the Arctic - thawing permafrost, torrential rains, more frequent storms and freeze-thaw cycles, extreme conditions conducive to forest fires and summer water shortages, are also having disastrous effects on infrastructure, as well as on economic sectors such as agriculture, forestry, mining and tourism.
 Solutions do exist, and Canada claims loudly that it wants to respect the Paris Agreement it ratified in 2015, but we need to get serious about them without waiting any longer.